#742 Beyond the Great Western Peninsula

 Upper Canada’s political and nation-building narrative is nonetheless deeply regional.
 So strong was its focus on the soil potential of its agricultural heartland that any interest in the province’s own westernmost territories was an afterthought right up until confederation.
 And there were good reasons for this.
 The sterile Canadian Shield ran the entire length of the northern shores of Lakes Huron and Superior, rendering access difficult.
 As late as 1852, no road had been built to the eastern end of Lake Superior.
 The only connection was an infrequent boat service to Sault Ste.
 Marie.
 Most pre-Confederation maps of Ontario do not even bother to show Lake Superior.
 Chewett’s map of 1865 displays no roads along Georgian Bay.
 As late as 1874, when Governor-General Dufferin visited Port Arthur and Fort William at the west end of Lake Superior, he did so by steamer.
 Pre-confederation maps of Ontario rarely even show the west end of Lake Huron.
 Their focus is always the heartland of the Great Western Peninsula.

 And this was not just a bias of the mid 19th century.
 The Ontario base map in volume 2 (19th century) of the Historical Atlas of Canada, produced in the 1990s, omits Lake Superior altogether.
-The westernmost point is Sault Ste.
+The stirring settler activity was on the Great Western Peninsula.
+The westernmost point on the HAC base map is Sault Ste.
 Marie.
 For analytical purposes, Ontario ends somewhere in Georgian Bay.
 Ontario would not be connected by land to its western extremities until 1885, when the CPR from Montreal and Sudbury reached Port Arthur and Fort William.
 (The stretch of CPR mainline from Port Arthur to Winnipeg had been completed earlier, in 1883.)
 Indeed, right up until 1899, the official maps of Ontario land districts extend only as far as Manitoulin Island and the west end of Georgian Bay.
 No wagon road was ever built to the west end of Lake Superior.
 A motor road to western Ontario was not completed until 1942, a century and a half after the formation of Upper Canada, when the first road link across northern Ontario to the west end of Lake Superior was finally completed.
 These are hardly the signs of a society with a lively interest in its own western territory or equipped to accommodate or embrace the territories acquired by the purchase of Rupert’s Land.

 By 1867, therefore, firmly rooted in its agricultural heartland but always constrained by the Great Lakes and Canadian Shield, the settled parts of Ontario barely reached Lake Superior.
 At first, the new province had little interest in or awareness of its own west and north.
 For example, a map showing the federal ridings of Ontario of 1872 ends at the southern edge of the Canadian Shield.
 Fort William, at the west end of Lake Superior, was still within the HBC’s commercial sphere, far removed from the rural settlements of the fertile southern peninsula.
 Ontario’s momentum of settlement had been spent on the heartland of the Great Western Peninsula.
 It had been channelled into the important task at hand.
 Meaningful settlement did not extend beyond clearing and occupying that peninsula.
 So powerful was the agrarian ethos that the bulk of the province’s territory was excluded cartographically.